-Real Estate Appraiser in New York
+Real Estate Appraiser resources for New York

 Real Estate Appraiser Information for the State of New York

 Real estate appraisers are required to be licensed, per Title XI of the Financial Institutions Reform, Recovery, and Enforcement Act (FIRREA) of 1989.
 This act required that each of the states establish an agency for the licensure, certification, and regulation of appraisers.

 In New York, the NYS Department of State Division of Licensing Services is in charge of this oversight.

 There are four classifications of real estate appraiser in the State of New York.
 These classifications are:

 - State Licensed Real Estate Appraiser Assistant (Trainee)

 - State Licensed Real Estate Appraiser